 1 c. all-purpose flour (more if the dough is sticky)

 ½ c. all natural peanut butter, room temperature

 ¼ c.
 Greek nonfat plain yogurt or unsweetened apple sauce

 ½ c. almond milk, room temp. or warmed about 15-30 seconds in microwave

 1 T. sugar

 1 tsp. salt

-About 12 fresh raspberries, mashed with a fork
+About 12 fresh raspberries or blackberries, mashed with a fork

 Dissolve yeast in warm water and let stand about 5 minutes.
 The yeast should be frothy at this point.
 If not… it’s probably dead.
 Sorry.
 You’ll probably have to give it a funeral and get new yeast.